The Spirit of Britons collection

-Mo rescued a couple of them and placed them in his garden shed and then over time simply forgot about them, until during a tea break in Ian’s workshop over a cupper ,a few days after Ian had been to an Air Show he mentioned his admiration of the Spitfire, the following morning Mo kindly presented him with an original Spitfire windscreen.
+Mo rescued a couple of and placed them in his garden shed and then over time simply forgot about them, until during a tea break in Ian’s workshop over a cupper ,a few days after Ian had been to an Air Show he mentioned his admiration of the Spitfire, the following morning Mo kindly presented him with an original Spitfire windscreen.

 Ian said I appreciate that hindsight is a wonderful thing, but wouldn’t it have been great if Mo he had decided to get a much larger shed and store one or two of those ‘worthless’ Hurricanes or Spitfires in!!

 Ian still finds history is all around if you care to look, even when he is working peering though his studio window, across his back garden into the woods beyond, he can see the many dozens of now massive oak and Scots Pine timbers still growing which were originally planted centuries ago to supply the local ship building industry on the nearby Hamble river, that once built various wooden ships including some for Nelson’s Fleet.